nest/nestml/doc/syntax.md

 Expressions in NESTML can be defined in a recursive fashion.
 First, terms are valid expressions.
 * Terms
+Variables, literals, and functions are valid terms.

-* list of operators
+#### list of operators
 For any two valid numeric expressions a, b, a boolean expression c, and an integer expression n the following operators produce valid expressions.

 | Operator | Description | Examples |
 |-|-|-|